hdushan/oldHepsiTests/readme.md

 ## Test Setup

-Basic test base setup with cucumber, capybara, selenium, capybara-webkit, headless and rspec.
+Basic test base setup with cucumber, capybara, selenium-webdriver and rspec.

-First thing to do is installing ruby.
+First thing to do is installing ruby (version 1.9.3).
 You can do this by:

     brew install ruby

 And you can install Bundler by:

     sudo gem install bundler --verbose

-And you should install phantom.js by:

-   brew install phantomjs

 ### Ruby